orientechnologies/orientdb-docs/release/3.2/Upgrading-to-OrientDB-3.2.md

-# Upgrading to OrientDB 3.1
+# Upgrading to OrientDB 3.2

 ## General information

-Developing OrientDB 3.1 we put a lot of attention on maintaining backward compatibility with v 3.0.
+Developing OrientDB 3.2 we put a lot of attention on maintaining backward compatibility with v 3.0 and 3.1.

-Here is a list of the things you should know when migrating to v 3.1
+Here is a list of the things you should know when migrating to v 3.2

 # Release notes